nyu-popl-fa23/final-prep/README.md

 ## Final Exam Preparation

-The problems below are similar to what you can expect for the final exam.
-Some problems are a bit more difficult than what you should expect in the exam.
-Also, I do not expect you to be able to solve all of these problems in the time allotted for the final exam.
-There will be fewer questions in the final exam, but the materials covered will be similar.
+You can use the problems below to practice for the final exam.
+Some of the practice problems are a bit more difficult than what you will encounter in the exam.
+I do not expect you to be able to solve all of these practice problems in the time that is allotted for the final exam.
+There will be fewer questions in the exam, but the materials covered will be similar.
 Finally, the exam will again include a multiple choice problem that tests your general understanding of the concepts.

 As you will notice from the problems below, the final exam will focus on the materials covered in the second half of the semester.
 However,